GEO-BON/bon-in-a-box-pipelines/.github/new_pipeline/pull_request_template.md

 > [!IMPORTANT]
 > To facilitate the peer review of the new pipeline, do not change the structure of this
 > document.
 Only the parts in comments should be replaced.
+The info sections can be removed when addressed.

 ## Contribution checklist
 > Before submitting for review, please make sure that you meet these requirements: